Domaine Jean-Luc Mouillard, Jura

 Thus, through dint of focus and hard work, Jean-Luc has created a serious artisan domain that produces up to 35,000 bottles per year.
 His wife Annie helps him and their son Mathieu recently completed his enology studies.
-He is now full time at his father’s side for the 2016 season, then in 2017 accepted an internship at Pierre Gaillard’s domain in Faugères.
+He worked at his father’s side for the 2016 season, then in 2017 accepted an internship at Pierre Gaillard’s domain in Faugères.

 The Jura is sandwiched between Switzerland and Burgundy, and its vineyard area is the first upland between the Bresse Plain and the Jura Mountains.
 The lower slopes have more clay to go with marl; the higher slopes have more limestone, much like Burgundy’s Côte d’Or on the other side of the vast plain (unlike Burgundy, however, the Jura’s vineyards have a treasure trove of tiny star-shaped fossils, scattered like star dust upon the ground.).
 The influence of the Alps ensures that Jura’s climate is decidedly more continental than Burgundy’s, and winters can be quite cold.
 Vines are trained high for added protection against frost.
 Harvest typically runs well into October.